GoodSync Connect Manual

 Only the Windows Administrator or Mac SuperUser can install GoodSync Server and create or change the UserID and Password for the main user, for security purposes.

-Secondary (Limited) user typically is limited to accessing only one folder and its subfolders,
+A Secondary (Limited) user typically is limited to accessing only one folder and its subfolders, which is called the Home Folder of the user.

-Any attempt to go above the Home Folder will be rejected by the GS server.
+Any attempt to go above the Home Folder will be rejected by the gs-server.

 gstp://server.user.goodsync/folder1/folder2